toombs-caeman/dotfiles/README.md

 * asciinema - terminal recording

 # tabless firefox
+Not sure if I like this, but let hyprland handle tabs (groups) by disabling firefox tabs.
+This is part of the Wink desktop idea.

 * convert every new tab to a window [extension](https://github.com/jscher2000/I-Hate-Tabs---SDI-extension)
+    * It causes some visual glitches when converting a tab to a new window.
 * enable userChrome: go to `about:config`, and change the value of `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
 * copy userChrome.css to `~/.mozilla/firefox/*.default/chrome/userChrome.css`